-If equipped with memory seats, the passenger and/or driver mirror tilts to a preselected position when the vehicle is in R (Reverse).
-This allows the curb to be seen when parallel parking.

-The mirror(s) return to the original position when:

-- The vehicle is shifted out of R (Reverse), or remains in R (Reverse) for about 30 seconds. - The ignition is turned off. - The vehicle is driven in R (Reverse) above a set speed.
+The passenger and/or driver mirror tilt to a preselected position when the vehicle is in R (Reverse).
+This feature allows the driver to view the curb when parallel parking.
+The mirror returns to the original position when the vehicle is shifted out of R (Reverse), the ignition is turned off, or if the vehicle is driven in reverse above a predetermined speed.